pypa/pipx/docs/troubleshooting.md

 ## `reinstall-all` fixes most issues

-The following command should fix most problems you may encounter as a pipx user:
+The following command should fix many problems you may encounter as a pipx user:

 ```
 pipx reinstall-all